top of page

 The wheatpaste interventions

 In most of my wheatpaste mural works, I aimed to pay homage to renowned men—Nelson Mandela, Salvador Allende and Victor Jara—charismatic icons ingrained in the collective imagery and references to follow for a young and naïve activist willing to work on universal values of tolerance and freedom.
-But that was not always the case.
+Yet, this was not always the case.
 The first intervention of December 2013, was an experiment on a wall of Sarria’s district, where I pasted the portraits of corrupted politicians in an attempt to denounce Spanish political system.
-I was never particularly proud of that initial work and never promoted it, yet it served as lesson for subsequent actions—it wasn’t long before I recognised my desire to share more hopeful messages rather than merely denounce, as I lacked the authority or knowledge to judge anonymously within the public sphere.
+I was never particularly proud of that initial work and never promoted it, yet it served as a lesson for subsequent actions—it wasn’t long before I recognised my desire to share more hopeful messages rather than merely denounce, as I definitely lacked the authority or knowledge to judge anonymously within the public sphere.

-In late January 2014, when Mandela was depicted six times on the streets of the Raval district in Barcelona, most of the pieces remained visible for a week, as a splash of colour in a lively cosmopolitan area, enabling strangers to interact with them by writing over, taking pictures and removing scraps of paper until they all faded away.
+In late January 2014, when my Mandela was depicted six times on the streets of the Raval district in Barcelona, most of the pieces remained visible for a week, as a splash of colour in a lively cosmopolitan area, enabling strangers to interact with them by writing over, taking pictures and removing scraps of paper until they all faded away.
 Acknowledging the Raval’s multicultural dynamics, these six ephemeral windows to Mandela intended to impulse a conversation with a wider audience, almost ignoring the icon as if his apparently non-invasive presence was only a way for me, as author, to finally obtain thoughts from curious people, who did not ignore the existence of these images overpowering the walls.
 I would approach them, without revealing my responsibility in what they could see, to better listen to their impressions and almost silent observation.

 My tribute to Nelson Mandela in the Raval District of Barcelona.
 Next to each of the six mural works, the poem Invictus could be read, which helped Mandela to overcome his imprisonment during 27 years.